-About 95 percent of the serotonin in your body is produced in the lining of your gastrointestinal (GI) tract, where it regulates the movement of your intestines.
-The remaining 5 percent is produced in your brain, where it transmits signals between nerve cells.
+About of the serotonin in your body is produced in the lining of your gastrointestinal (GI) tract, where it regulates the movement of your intestines.
+The remaining 5 percent is produced in your brainstem, where it transmits signals between nerve cells in your brain.

-Serotonin deficiency occurs when your body doesn’t have enough serotonin.
+Serotonin deficiency occurs when your body doesn’t have enough serotonin activity.
 This can happen for several reasons.
 It’s associated with a range of physical and psychological symptoms.

 Keep reading to learn more about the symptoms associated with serotonin deficiency and ways to increase your serotonin levels.

 Serotonin deficiency may cause a range of psychological and physical symptoms.

 Serotonin deficiency is thought to be associated with several psychological symptoms, such as:

 In addition, low serotonin levels are also thought to be associated with several psychological conditions, including:

 - obsessive-compulsive disorder